jacobHclarkson/site/_posts/2022-09-20-building-a-home-server-02.markdown

 # Choosing an Operating System

-For this project, I want three things from the OS (not necessarily in this order).
+For this project, I want five things from the OS (not necessarily in this order).
 The OS must be:
 1. **Low maintenance**: I don't want to spend too much time updating/fiddling/fixing.